eduardfores/CQS_Weather/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The project contain one website connected to s3 to download the necessary database to show the weather in different places of the world (Madrid, London, Paris).
-The files donwload from the S3 are .db files (little files with databases in SQLite).
-These files are load in the SQLite wasm in the client site and this client process the database in the browser to show the data.
+The files download from the S3 are .db files (little files with databases in SQLite).
+These files are load in the SQLite wasm in the client side and this client process the database in the browser to show the data.

 To simulate the IoT writers I create different lambda functions to send messages with the weather data to SQS and other lambda to receive all messages and create the .db file of the day execution.